Prepress proofing: History

 In the early 1960s, several attempts were made to develop electrophotographic proofing processes based on the electrofax principle, using paper coated with zinc oxide in a resistive binder as a photoconductor, along with toners consisting of ink pigments dispersed in liquid isopar.
 The electrofax principle was introduced in the United States by RCA, and the use of liquid toners was developed in Australia by Ralph Metcalf and Robert Wright of the Australian government.
 Other groups worked on similar processes, but these never got to market.

 Later in the 1970s, toner-based solutions such as Dupont Cromalin were developed.

 By the 1980s, custom colors, including white and metallics such as gold and silver, were becoming commonplace.

 By 1987, the first Iris printer was commercialized.
 This was a continuous stream inkjet printer that was later followed by the Veris printer in 2004.
 Initially, these printers had unparalleled quality in inkjet printing, but steady advances in drop-on-demand printers has made their quality acceptable to more and more prepress shops.
 As of 2010, both Iris and Veris devices are still in use.

-In the early 1990s, Dye Sublimation was introduced with products like 3M Rainbow and Kodak DCP9000 and DCP9500.
+In the early 1990s, dye sublimation was introduced with products like the 3M Rainbow and Kodak DCP9000 and DCP9500.

-Also in the early 1990s, Laser Sublimation systems were introduced.
+Also in the early 1990s, laser sublimation systems were introduced.
 Products such as the Fuji FINALPROOF, and Kodak Approval are still in use today.

 In the late 1990s, laser thermal transfer was developed.
 These systems are still in use, such as the Creo (now Kodak) Spectrum.
 The Spectrum was notable in that the same platesetter device used to make plates was also used to make proofs, resulting in proofs with identical screening as the press.

 By 2005, the first spectrophotometers were integrated with inkjet printers, such as the Creo Veris and HP 2100.
 By 2009, Epson released a printer with an integrated spectrophotometer.
 By automating the measurement process, this eliminates much of the labor involved in calibrating the proofing system and validating the proofs.
 However, it slows down overall throughput of the proofing device, so more proofing devices are needed to maintain throughput.

 By 2003, soft proofing emerged using well-calibrated and profiled computer displays under highly controlled viewing conditions.
 This approach continues to gain in popularity due to the much lower cost and lesser production time than producing a hard-copy proof.

 As of 2010, the majority of hard-copy contract proofing is done on inkjet and laminate devices, while soft proofing continues to gain popularity.

 Since the late 1990s, a number of software proofing solutions were developed by companies.
 Previously, proofing systems were typically a complete solution from one vendor, but as software has become the dominant enabling technology in proofing, customers enjoy the benefits of being able to use commodity print devices over special proofing devices.